manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 - **Licensing type:** [**CG Trader Royalty Free License**](https://www.cgtrader.com/pages/terms-and-conditions#general-terms-of-licensing)
 I made the changes listed below to the Asset in order to be able to integrate it in this mod for the 7 days to die game.
 This mod is public and free, the derived asset is not used in any commercial way.
-- Removed the wooden parts of the mesh to make it fit better as a vehicle weapon.
+- Removed the gun stock and handle to make it fit better as a vehicle weapon.
+- Added a textured mesh to have an anchor to attach to vehicles.
 - Merged the meshes.
-- Combine the texture maps to be compatible with the Unity Shaders (Roughness map as the alpha channel of Metallic map)
 - Skinning of the meshes on a simple bone structure to be able to animate it in the game.
+- The texture on my version does not look the same as in the link above.
+Maybe I downloaded an older version or another version from another site, can't remember.

 ## Special Thanks